 While Social Media offers great opportunities for District employees and Elected Officials to communicate and collaborate, both internally and externally, it also brings equally great responsibilities.
 Social Media blurs the lines between personal and professional as no other technology has before.
 By virtue of identifying yourself as a District employee or Elected Official within a social network, you are now connected to your colleagues, managers, and community members.
 Your online postings should always represent your personal point of view and not that of Marina Coast Water District.
 When posting your point of view, you should neither claim nor imply you are speaking on the District's behalf.
 Please be clear to indicate that the views expressed on your posts are your own and do not necessarily reflect the views of the District.
-Include a disclaimer such as "The postings on this site are my own and do not necessarily reflect the views of the District the views of the District website without identifying yourself as an employee or an Elected Official.
+Include a disclaimer such as "The postings on this site are my own and do not necessarily reflect the views of the District".
+Do not create a link from your blog, website or other Social Media/Networking site to a District website without identifying yourself as an employee or an Elected Official.